-From a Developer to an Architect: Sabine talks about her daily work in IT at ALDI SÜD
+From a Developer to an Architect: Sabine talks about her daily work at ALDI DX

-Before you take us through a day in your job, could you please introduce yourself briefly and tell us how long you’ve been part of IT at ALDI SÜD?
+Before you take us through a day in your job, could you please introduce yourself briefly and tell us how long you’ve been part of ALDI DX?

 What does a typical work day look like for you as an Architect – if there is such a thing as a typical day?